 Read more stories

-You’re reading a version of an article written by Financial Training Associates for original publication by ACCA (The Association of Chartered Certified Accountants): the world’s largest professional association for accountants
+You’re reading the full version of an article written by one of our trainers for original publication in AB magazine, the in-house publication for ACCA (The Association of Chartered Certified Accountants: the world’s largest professional association for accountants)

 Phillip Jarman, venture capital fund manager